ryanleefromtw/graphEditor/README.md

 # graphEditor
 graphEditor is the final project of OOP at University of Groningen.
-I finished this project with @BuzzellDeng using git as version controll under MVC model.
+I finished this project with @BuzzellDeng using git as version control under MVC model.
 There are many functions this program providing :<br />
 <br />
 **This project can let users drag the rectangles in the mainframe.**